 9. Motorcycle Lock

-Unfortunately, stolen motorcycles are all too common—but you can help protect someone else’s bike by giving them a sturdy motorcycle lock.
+Unfortunately, stolen motorcycles are all too common — but you can help protect someone else’s bike by giving them a sturdy motorcycle or dirt bike lock.
 Many different kinds of locks are available for all different varieties of motorcycles, and they can make great gifts.

 Disc locks and U-locks are two of the most common.
 A motorcycle disc lock is designed to slide over a disc brake rotor and snap into place, preventing the rotor from turning.
 A motorcycle U-lock, meanwhile, is similar to a bicycle U-lock and connects the bike’s wheel to a permanently fixed object for improved security.